Color Psychology and Web Development

 When to Use:

-• For food or beverage websites.
+• For websites dealing with food or beverages.

 When to Use:

-• For premium or exclusive products.
+• To present premium or exclusive products.

-• In creative industries (e.g., art portfolios).
+• On the websites of creative industries (e.g., art portfolios or design firms).

 When to Use: